stackmuncher/static-pages/content/about/_index.md

 # A global directory of software developers

-#### Find software developers based on their stack, expertise and coding style.
+#### Find software developers based on their technology stack, expertise and coding style.

 ---